Agro-thermal Heat Treatment of Grapevines in the Okanagan Valley [fi20]

 Agro-thermal heat treatment technology has been shown to increase fruit set and yield, decrease the use of agro-chemicals, enhance wine quality and improve profits, but this technology has not been tested in Canada.

-The technology will be demonstrated and results shared with growers through two field days and outreach via industry association events and public communications.
+The technology will be demonstrated through two field days, and results will be shared via industry association events and public communications.